Skip to content

 King’s College London

 Clair has a clinical background in Occupational Therapy and completed her PhD in Health Service Research.
-She is passionate about coproduction, participatory research, and person-centred care, and is committed to understanding patient experience and improving healthcare.
+She is passionate about participatory and creative research methods and is committed to understanding patient experience and improving healthcare.
+Clair’s research engages people at practice, professional and policy levels.

 View profile